mozilla/DeepSpeech/doc/HotWordBoosting-Examples.rst

 Example
 -----------------
-To use hot-word boosting before performing an inference just add hot-words of your choice.
-You can also erase boosting of a chosen word or clear boosting for all hot-words.
+To use hot-word boosting just add hot-words of your choice before performing an inference to a ``Model``.
+You can also erase boosting of a chosen word or clear it for all hot-words.

 .. code-block:: python